 Learn about our Instructors

-Teresa has worked for more than thirty years with students of all ages supporting creativity through visual arts.
-She has several years’ of experience as an elementary classroom teacher (2nd & 3rd grade) and an art instructor for children, teens and adults.
-Teresa was also a preschool director and teacher in Santa Fe, New Mexico.
+Teresa has worked for over thirty years with children from preschool to high school, supporting creativity through both visual and theater arts.
+She has several years of experience as an elementary classroom teacher and an art instructor.
+Prior to opening Davis Studio, Teresa taught second and third grade in Pasadena, California.
+She was also a preschool teacher and director in Santa Fe, New Mexico.
 She has traveled extensively and spent a year teaching children in Amman, Jordan.
-Teresa founded Davis Studio in 2003 which has grown from just one small studio space offering a couple of classes a week to a thriving arts-center based around creativity, education and community.
-She holds the vision for Davis Studio’s art and education programs including, Art & Academic Enrichment, Davis Studio Preschool, Davis Studio Community School and the art classes and summer camp programs.
-Nothing gives Teresa more joy than supporting the growth and creative energy of all of our amazing students.
+Teresa founded Davis Studio in 2003 and loves being surrounded with the energy and creativity of all of our amazing students.

 Tom Baginski is a Chef, 3D Artist, acrylic painter and freelance graphic designer.
 After working as an Art Director in advertising for over 15 years he realized that his true passion was working with students to create art.
 He has worked with all types of artistic mediums.
 His projects have included large wall murals, garments for fashion shows made from recycled material and large scale parade floats.
 Tom has a BA in Graphic Design and his K-12 Vermont Art Teaching Licensure via graduate studies at Saint Michael’s College.
 He currently lives in Charlotte with his artistic wife and two very creative daughters.

-Renée Compagna, Communications Manager/Art Instructor, a native Vermonter, Renée received her BA in History from Johnson State College.
-As a life-long lover of museums and the arts, Renee has spent nearly two decades as an educator; with a focus on art-making and program development for youth and families.
+Renée Compagna, Communications Manager/Art Instructor, a native Vermonter, Renée received her BA in History from Northern Vermont University-Johnson.
+As a life-long lover of museums and the arts, Renée has spent nearly two decades as an educator; with a focus on art-making and program development for youth and families.
 Renée believes that the arts and PLAY are essential to all and loves sharing those ideas with others.
 In addition to her love of art, Renée is an accomplished photographer and loves travel, organizing, technology and experiencing her next adventure.
 She knows a little bit about a lot of different things which is why you will see her tackling a variety of tasks at Davis Studio.

 Amanda DeCarlo grew up in Long Island, New York and came to Vermont to attend UVM in 2005.
 She has a bachelors degree in art education and have been teaching art in a class room ever since.
 Amanda really enjoy teaching kids how to express themselves through their art work.
 She also love watching kids grow and take pride in what they can achieve through art.
 Her specialties are painting, photography, and pottery, but truthfully I enjoy anything creative.
 She is currently teaching high school art and has a strong background in theatre.
 Amanda is so excited to spread her love and passion for creativity with everyone!